 3.2.3.13 Members shall nominate their proposed contributions to the RBON in their respective region for approval by the regional association or, in the case of the Antarctic, the WMO Executive Council or Congress.

 Notes:

+[Comment by the Secretariat regarding the proposal made by Japan “Designation process of RBON Stations should be described as an Appendix, not a Note, as with GBON.”: this will be finalized for submision of the Manual to EC-76, considering comments provided by Members in accordance with Draft Recommendation 6.1(3)/1 (INFCOM-2)]

 1. Each regional association and the WMO Executive Council may wish to maintain a working body whose role includes compilation and analysis of nominations from Members, identification of gaps or deficiencies in the resulting RBON design compared to user requirements, and an action plan to deal with such gaps, so that it can make informed decisions about the RBON at its sessions.